-Mango Home is a charming and warm little homestay in the banks of the riverside in the heart of the Mekong Delta.
-Expect days full of adventure, as excursions into the region are included in the price.
+Mango Home is a charming, warm little homestay 0n the banks of the river in the heart of the Mekong Delta.
+Expect days full of adventure, with excursions into the region included in the price.
 Private boat rides, factory visits, market visits, bicycle rides through the countryside, cooking lessons — everything you can do to really get to know the culture is available.
-The host family and local guides really bring the local culture to life, and take good care of you during the whole stay.
-Mango Home really does offer a great alternative to some of the more expensive experiences in the region, whilst still giving you plenty of time on the river itself.
+The host family and local guides are there to bring it all to life, and take good care of you during the whole stay.

 Con Dao is a breathtaking location, protected for decades as a national and marine park.
-Six Senses was the first five-star resort to open in the archipelago, the ultimate luxurious destination in a vastly unexplored region.
-The resort is surrounded with natural beauty such as lush, tropical mangrove forests and beautiful blue ocean.
-The resort, despite being luxurious, is committed to improving the ecological and carbon footprint resulting form their operations.
-In cooperation with the National Park, Six Senses has made it a mission to fully care for the bay area in front of the resort, paying special emphasis on protecting the rare and dwindling Dugong population around Con Dao.
-In addition, they also provide education opportunities for the youth of the island.
+Six Senses was the first five-star resort to open in the archipelago, a largely unexplored region.
+Despite being luxurious, the resort is committed to improving tits ecological and carbon footprint.
+In cooperation with the National Park, Six Senses has made it a mission to protect the dwindling dugong (sea cow) population around Con Dao.
+In addition, the hotel also provides education opportunities for the youth of the island.

 Ninila is a jungle hideaway on Phu Quoc Island, with only 14 guest rooms.
 Each one is pared back and simple with outdoor bathrooms where you’ll often find geckos and frogs.
 Showers are heated by solar energy, while the restaurant serves organic produce grown onsite.
 There’s even a friendly cow that you’ll certainly bump into during your stay.
 Join one of the farm’s snorkelling tours or try deep-sea fishing to catch your own dinner.